-The main aim of this task was to observe consumer attitudes towards smart meter installation in the presence of general information about smart meters and their benefits.
+This task was not the main aim of the study, and within the task itself, the main aim was to observe consumer attitudes towards smart meter installation in the presence of general information about smart meters and their benefits.
 Given a relatively small sample size (n= 145), a 2 x 2 between-subject design meant any effect sizes would need to be substantial in order to detect an effect between the specific manipulations.
 Nevertheless, the presence of a large effect size following relatively small manipulations to the letter content could be of interest to policy makers in the design of communication material, and so we judged the above manipulations to be of interest.